zhangguozhong/react-navigation-helper/README.md

 } from 'react-native';
 import {observer} from 'mobx-react';

-import { NavigatorPush,withMappedNavigationProps,withMappedNavigationAndConfigProps } from 'react-navigation-helper'
+import { NavigatorPush,withMappedNavigationProps,withMappedNavigationAndConfigProps } from 'react-navigator-helper'

 @withMappedNavigationProps
 @observer